caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

 on the wall.
 Two of them were also gripping some controllers and clicking on buttons.
 Apparently they were playing some old-school game.
-I stared at the screen for a while, trying to understand what it was about, but then my attention was grabbed by someone patting on my shoulder.
+I stared at the screen for a while, trying to understand what it was about, but then my attention was grabbed by the shoulder.

 It was that same girl from before; apparently she took an interest in me or something.
 I still didn't know her name, so i opened my mouth to ask, but she